openservicebrokerapi/servicebroker/spec.md

 For example, this might be used for logging for request tracing purposes.
 In order to facilitate this, Platforms will need to provide identification information to the Service Broker for each request.
 Platforms MAY support this feature, and if they do, they MUST adhere to the following:
-- For any OSBAPI request, there MUST be an associated `X-Broker-Request-Identity` header on the HTTP request.
+- For any OSBAPI request, there MUST be an associated `X-Broker-API-Request-Identity` header on the HTTP request.
 - The Service Broker MAY include this value in log messages generated as a result of the request.
 - The Service Broker SHOULD include this header in the response to the request.